Building a Near-Zero-Cost Serverless Task Manager on AWS

 This simplicity was intentional.
 I wanted the cloud architecture to be the star of the project.

-What keeps the cost close to zero
+What keeps the cost near zero

 The most useful lesson from this project is that cost optimization is often about architecture decisions, not micro-optimizations.